-Hopefully the following list is something many of you have dealt with in training.
-Before your event if it a good idea to create a “What if “XY and Z happens” list followed by a “How will I deal with XY and Z” outcomes.
+The following list is something many of you have dealt with in training.
+Before your event if it a good idea to create a “What if “X, Y and Z happens” list followed by a “How will I deal with X, Y and Z” outcomes.

 The follow list describes common set backs that will happen in training or race day that every athlete should know and tips to deal with it

 1. If you are cramping, ingest some salt and water and slow down if you are at a pace higher then planned

 2. If you get a side stitch you might be shallow breathing, so relax and take some deep breaths